oxidecomputer/hubris/app/psc/README.md

-# Sidecar Service Processor (SP) firmware
+# Power Shelf Controller (PSC) Service Processor (SP) firmware

-The Sidecar is the network switch in the Oxide rack.
+The PSC interfaces with the power shelf in the Oxide rack.

 This folder contains the firmware that runs on its service processor (SP).